BroderickMitchell/WorkRight-HRIS/README.md

    docker build -t <acr-name>.azurecr.io/workright/api:<tag> .
    ```

-   The build runs `pnpm install --frozen-lockfile`, compiles the shared packages, generates Prisma client code, and prunes development-only dependencies scoped to the API workspace so runtime packages such as `@nestjs/common` remain available.
+   The build runs `pnpm install --frozen-lockfile`, compiles the shared packages, generates Prisma client code, and prunes development-only dependencies so the runtime layers only contain the production graph required by `@workright/api`.

 3. Push the image so the deployment script (or Azure App Service) can pull it: